Hibiki: Shōsetsuka ni Naru Hōhō

-Hibiki: Shōsetsuka ni Naru Hōhō (響 小説家になる方法) is a Japanese manga series written and illustrated by Mitsuharu Yanamoto.
+(響 小説家になる方法, Hibiki: Shōsetsuka ni Naru Hōhō) is a Japanese manga series written and illustrated by Mitsuharu Yanamoto.
 It was serialized in Shogakukan's seinen manga magazine Big Comic Superior from August 2014 to October 2019, with its chapters collected in 13 tankōbon volumes.

 A live-action film adaptation, starring Keyakizaka46's Yurina Hirate as Hibiki, was released in September 2018.

-By October 2019, Hibiki: Shōsetsuka ni Naru Hōhō had over 2.3 million copies in circulatioin.
+By October 2019, Hibiki: Shōsetsuka ni Naru Hōhō had over 2.3 million copies in circulation.
 The manga won the 10th Manga Taishō award in 2017 and the 64th Shogakukan Manga Award for the general category in 2019.

 Plot

 The staff of a literary magazine worries about the poor state of the book publishing industry.
 A handwritten manuscript is sent to their newcomer's contest.
 Since the contest only accepts web submissions, the manuscript is supposed to be thrown away, but it catches the eye of an editor called Hanai.
 The manuscript is under the name "Hibiki Akui", but has no contact address.
 Meanwhile, an eccentric girl called Hibiki is entering high school and decides to join the school's literature club.